chrplr/PCBS/docs/testing-tour.rst

    subl

-This should open the sublime text editor.
+This should open a new window with the sublime text editor.
 If you get a message ``command not found``, ask the instructor to fix your path.

 Then, check out https://www.youtube.com/watch?v=SVkR1ZkNusI for a short tutorial.